h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-08-05-SLAE_Assignment_5.md

 #### Concept
 -----

-Msfvenom will be used to generate the payloads for each of the 3 examples, along with an analysis and debugging of the shellcode and the associated system calls required to execute the payloads.
+Msfvenom will be used to generate the payloads for each of the 3 examples, along with an analysis/debugging of the shellcode and the associated system calls required to execute the payloads.

 ![Encoder](/assets/images/msfvenom.jpg)